marth141/marth141/README.md

 ### Hello there! 👋

-My name is Nathan Casados, I've been a Github user since 2015/01/22 and I am into using Elixir to build systems.
+My name is Nathan Casados, I've been a practicing programming since 2015/01/22 and I am into using Elixir to build systems.

 As of writing this (2021/12/22) I've been doing an Elixir backend for Skyline Solar.

-This application is an Elixir umbrella application using Phoenix Framework, Oban, and custom wrappers for eight Software as a Service APIs.
-The Elixir application handles realtime webhooks (where available) to pass information between the eight SaaS products and polling when realtime webhooks aren't available.
+It's an Elixir umbrella application using Phoenix Framework, Oban, and API wrappers for the vendor software used at Skyline Solar.
+Provides realtime automations for Skyline Solar's software ecosystem.

-In this way, Skyline Solar has been able to grow quite a bit since implementing in 2020.
-It has been a pretty wild ride.
+Outside of programming, I enjoy playing video games with my friends and traveling around Utah, Colorado, and Wyoming.
+I enjoy looking at the desert landscapes.
+Camping is big activity for me during the summer months.

-I've become pretty good at using `Stream.resource/3` to pull everything out of a SaaS service and store it into my own Postgres with Ecto so I can easily query more deeply on our data from any of the eight SaaS products.
+Thanks for visiting my profile!

 ### Main Tools: